HaoranLv/nlp_transformer/docs/source/task_summary.rst

     Distilled models are smaller than the models they mimic.
 Using them instead of the large versions would help decrease our carbon footprint.
     Distilled models are smaller than the models they mimic.
 Using them instead of the large versions would help offset our carbon footprint.
     Distilled models are smaller than the models they mimic.
 Using them instead of the large versions would help improve our carbon footprint.

-This prints five sequences, with the top 5 tokens predicted by the model.

 Causal Language Modeling